 Chinese Herbal Medicine is extremely effective.
-Thanks to over 2000 years of clinical use, Chinese formulas get to the root of insomnia, elevated liver enzymes, infertility, digestive complaints, edema and more.
+Thanks to over 2000 years of clinical use, Chinese formulas get to the root of insomnia, hot flashes, infertility, digestive complaints, edema and much more.

 Moxa, derived from the herb mugwort, has been used alongside acupuncture for over 3000 years.
 In clinical practice, moxibustion is the burning of moxa in its various forms in order to warm the body, increase the flow of blood to an area, boost immunity, and treat pain.

 After the first needle insertion people usually say, "That's it?"
 Acupuncture needles are hair thin and inserted with great care to avoid pain.
 Patients are surprised at how relaxed they feel during the treatment, and afterwards often wish they could stay longer.

 Acupuncture effectively treats musculoskeletal conditions such as back pain/sciatica, tennis elbow, degenerative joint diseases and sprains.
 In addition, acupuncture treats internal conditions such as digestive disorders, gynecological issues, autoimmune disorders, headaches/migraines, addiction and more.
 For a full list of what acupuncture treats, visit https://www.evidencebasedacupuncture.org/who-official-position/